Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

 </details>

 ### 4.3 FNPK-feedback reactivity code
-It is possible to use the analytical solution to approximate the solution of Eq.(1) and Eq.(2) for feedback reactivities where:
+It is possible to use the analytical solution to approximate the solution of Eq.(1) and Eq.(2) for feedback reactivities given by the following equation:

 $$\rho\left(t\right)=at-b\int_{0}^{t}n\left(\tau\right)d\tau \tag{26}$$